Recall election: History

 Recall first appeared in Colonial America in the laws of the General Court of the Massachusetts Bay Colony in 1631.
 This version of the recall involved one elected body removing another official.
 During the American Revolution, the Articles of Confederation stipulated that state legislatures might recall delegates from the Continental Congress.
 According to New York Delegate John Lansing, the power was never exercised by any state.
 The Virginia Plan, issued at the outset of the Philadelphia Convention of 1787, proposed to pair recall with rotation in office and to apply these dual principles to the lower house of the national legislature.
 The recall was rejected by the Constitutional Convention.
 However, the anti-Federalists used the lack of recall provision as a weapon in the ratification debates.

 Only two governors have ever been recalled.
 In 1921, Governor Lynn Frazier of North Dakota was recalled during a dispute about state-owned industries.
 In 2003, Governor Gray Davis of California was recalled over the state budget.
 Additionally, in 1988, a recall was approved against Governor Evan Mecham of Arizona, but he was impeached and convicted before it got on the ballot.

 In Alaska, Georgia, Kansas, Minnesota, Montana, Rhode Island, and Washington, specific grounds are required for a recall.
 Some form of malfeasance or misconduct while in office must be identified by the petitioners.
 The target may choose to dispute the validity of the grounds in court, and a court then judges whether the allegations in the petition rise to a level where a recall is necessary.
+Anna Louise Strong, member of the Seattle School board, was recalled from her position in 1918, apparently on grounds that she was supporting extreme labour positions.
 In the November 2010 general election, Illinois passed a referendum to amend the state constitution to allow a recall of the state's governor, in light of former Governor Rod Blagojevich's corruption scandal.
 In the other eleven states that permit statewide recall, no grounds are required and recall petitions may be circulated for any reason.
 However, the target is permitted to submit responses to the stated reasons for recall.

 The minimum number of signatures to qualify a recall, and the time limit to do so, vary among the states.
 In addition, the handling of recalls, once they qualify, differs.
 In some states a recall triggers a simultaneous special election, where the vote on the recall, as well as the vote on the replacement if the recall succeeds, are on the same ballot.
 In the 2003 California recall election, over 100 candidates appeared on the replacement portion of the ballot.
 In other states, a separate special election is held after the target is recalled, or a replacement is appointed by the Governor or some other state authority.

 The largest amount of recalls in the United States were held in 2021, as 529 officials faced recalls, but it had the lowest amount of successful recalls as only 25 were removed.